rootXero/CoT-Wiki/pages/Set Dressing.md

 ## Maze

-Paint Landscape, use cracked tiles for dead ends (KEEP FLAT)
+Paint Landscape, use cracked tiles for dead ends (KEEP FLAT).
+Replace clean walls with broken walls as need be.
+Keep a sense of forward movement

 SHOULD HAVE: Vases, rubble, pillars on corners, glowing stuff, wooden boards, stalactites, stalagmites, rock structures, wall plants